Vertex operators and 2-representations of quantum affine algebras: Quantum affine algebras and actions

-Since the affine Lie algebra $\hg$ also has a description as a Kac-Moody Lie algebra, there already exist several notions of a 2-representation of $\hg$ \cite{KL3,R,CK}.
-Although the definitions in these papers are slightly different, they are all closely related, and are in some cases equivalent.
-For example, the main result of \cite{CKL2} shows that when $\g = \sl_2$, a 2-representation in the sense of \cite{CK} induces a 2-representation in the sense of \cite{R}.
-Similarly, in \cite{CLa} it is shown that a 2-representation in the sense of \cite{R}, together with a mild additional hypothesis, induces a 2-representation in the sense of \cite{KL3}.
+For a Kac-Moody Lie algebra $\g$ there exist several notions of a categorical action of $\g$ \cite{KL3,R,CK,Cau}.
+Although the definitions in these papers are somewhat different, they are all closely related.
+More precisely, we will use the concept of a $(\g,\theta)$ action from \cite{Cau}.
+This action imitates the simplified quantum affine algebra action from section \ref{sec:simple} and hence has the advantage that it is much easier to check.
+Nevertheless, it still carries all the rich structure such as an action of the KLR algebras (as discussed in section \ref{sec:cataction} of the introduction).

-However, in this paper $\hg$ and its q-deformation $\dU_q(\hg)$ appear not in their Kac-Moody presentation, but rather in their loop presentation.
-In particular, the Heisenberg algebra $\h \subset \hg$, which does not appear in the theory of Kac-Moody categorification, plays a prominent role.
-In this section we give a definition of a 2-representation of $\hg$ which is natural from the loop point of view.
-This definition is independent from, but parallel to, the Kac-Moody theory.
+However, in this paper $\hg$ and its $q$-deformation $\dU_q(\hg)$ appear not in their Kac-Moody presentation, but rather in their loop presentation.
+Subsequently we extend in a simple way the definition from \cite{Cau} to a $(\hg,\theta)$ action where $\hg$ is a quantum affine algebra in its loop presentation.

-Since the basic representation has level one, we consider here only the notion of a level one 2-representation of $\hg$.
-Higher level 2-representations are also natural and will be discussed in future work.
+Since the basic representation has level one, we consider here only the notion of a level one action of $\hg$.
+Higher level representations are also natural and will be discussed in future work.